OUTLINE:

 Inclusion Criteria:

-- Subjects must have relapsed/refractory DLBCL or relapsed/refractory FL
+- Have relapsed/refractory DLBCL or relapsed/refractory FL

 - For DLBCL, patients must have relapsed after, declined, or considered ineligible